EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 <br/>

 🚨 Alerting <br/>
 If a specific Event ID spikes above its baseline frequency, you can attach a metric alert in Sentinel and get notified.
+We'll dive into how to do this further down.

 <br/><br/>